uh-dcm/news-article-collection-container/DoD&Practices.md

 - user story and its assumed requirements are met
 - unit tests written and passing
-- X tests written and passing
+- integration tests written and passing
 - peer review of code done
 - sprint task board and product backlog updated.